Concrete That Looks Like Wood Floors

 - If using colored concrete pigment, water should be kept uniform for every box of overlay to avoid color discrepancies.

-- Pot life for the overlay is approximately 45 minutes and can be extended by 15 minutes by using ice cold rather than room temperature water.
+- The pot life for the overlay is approximately 45 minutes.
+Extend the life by 15 minutes by using ice-cold rather than room-temperature water.

 - Ambient temperature will also affect pot life length with cooler temperatures marginally extending and hotter shortening the expected pot life.